Dadudekc/MeTuber/docs/track4_testing_docs_release.md

 # Migration Guide: V1 to V2

 ## Overview
-MeTuber V2 introduces significant improvements to the style system, GUI, and overall architecture.
+me-tuber V2 introduces significant improvements to the style system, GUI, and overall architecture.
 This guide helps you migrate from V1 to V2 seamlessly.

 ## Breaking Changes